Benchmarking Gaslighting Negation Attacks Against Multimodal Large Language Models: Evaluating Gaslighting Negation Attack for MLLMs

 \subsection{Gaslighting Benchmark Construction}

-To comprehensively evaluate the impact of negation on MLLMs, we introduce the first gaslighting benchmark, GaslightingBench, designed to ensure broad coverage, category balance, and the ability to expose MLLMs' vulnerabilities to negation arguments.
+To comprehensively evaluate the impact of gaslighting negation attacks on MLLMs, we introduce the first gaslighting benchmark, GaslightingBench, designed to ensure broad coverage, category balance, and the ability to expose MLLMs' vulnerabilities to negation arguments.
 GaslightingBench exclusively uses Multiple-Choice Questions (MCQ) to facilitate structured evaluation, as MLLMs generally provide more consistent responses in MCQs than in open-ended formats, while MCQs remain more complex than binary Yes/No questions.
 Our benchmark is constructed through a two-step process.
 We first select representative questions and images.
 MCQs are extracted from existing datasets following three key principles: (1) We carefully review the categories across all the existing benchmarks and select a balanced representation of general categories.
 (2) To maintain a sufficient number of samples per category, we manually merge semantically similar categories.
 For example, in MMBench,``Attibute\_comparison" and ``Attribute\_recognition" are combined under ``Attribute" to ensure broader coverage.
 (3) For categories present in multiple datasets, we incorporate samples from different sources to ensure representativeness.
 For instance, our ``Math" category consists of samples from both AI4MATH and MMMU-Math.
 Second, we employ the same approach detailed in section~\ref{sec:pipeline} to generate negation arguments for all the selected questions.
+In addition, we retain only questions that are answerable and visually grounded, support faithful negation prompts, and contain high-quality distractors.
+Categories are further consolidated via a manual ontology-driven process to reduce sparsity and fragmentation.
 Ultimately, as shown in Figure~\ref{fig:benchmark-statistic}, GaslightingBench comprises 20 categories and 1,287 samples, covering a wide range of topics, such as Business, Medicine, Image Emotion, and Counting.
 Figure~\ref{fig:benchmark-examples} shows a few examples from different categories in the GaslightingBench.